Noble High School (Maine)

-Noble High School is a public high school in North Berwick, Maine, United States serving students in grades 8-12 from the towns of Berwick, North Berwick, and Lebanon.
+Noble High School is a public high school in North Berwick, Maine, United States, serving students in grades 7-12 from the towns of Berwick, North Berwick, and Lebanon.
 NOBLE is an acronym for the three towns that NHS serves (NOrth Berwick, Berwick, and LEbanon).
 Noble High School was a member of the Coalition of Essential Schools.

 History

 From 1969-2001, Noble High School was located at what is presently Noble Middle School.
 For the 32 years that NHS was located at this site, the school served the three towns.
 This site was suitable for a period, but as populations increased within the towns, NHS became very overcrowded.
 The school was designed for about 550 students, but by 1995 there were over 900 students in the school.
 As well as overcrowding issues, the facility was very outdated and did not accommodate the needs of the school.
 Due to the surrounding area, there was also a need for a community facility to serve the rural towns in the district.
-Pam Fisher, former NHS principal was very involved in the process of creating a new school.
+Pam Fisher, a former NHS principal, was very involved in the process of creating the new school.
 A committee of community members was created to plan for the new school.
 The design of the school was highly influenced by the Principles of MSAD 60, and the Coalition of Essential Schools.
 The school opened in 2001.